 No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances 349B To authorise surveillance in pursuance of the Council's functions in accordance with the Regulation of Investigatory Powers Act 2000.
-Managing Director And Chief Officers in relation to their respective responsibilities, subject to authorisation requirements under the Act.
-Executive Delegated In consultation with Cabinet Member(s) 350 To negotiate and sign contracts for the supply of security and surveillance services to organisations up to an individual value of £10,000 per annum.
+Managing Director - Senior Responsible Officer.
+Monitoring Officer - Authorising Officer Deputy Monitoring Officer - Authorising Officer Executive Delegated In accordance with policy as approved by Governance Committee.
+350 To negotiate and sign contracts for the supply of security and surveillance services to organisations up to an individual value of £10,000 per annum.
 Executive Management Members Executive Delegated Authority to sign not exercisable where Standing Orders relating to the sealing of documents apply.
 Prior consultation with the Chief Legal Officer 350A To exercise all the powers allocated to the Council through the Anti-social Behaviour, Crime and Policing Act 2014, including, but not exclusively: - To apply for injunctions - To request the prosecutor to apply for a criminal behaviour order - To respond to consultation for a dispersal order - To issue community protection notices - To issue closure notices - To apply for closure notices Managing Director and/or Executive Management Team Members / Assistant Director - Environment Executive Delegated In consultation with the Chief Legal Officer 351 To advise the payment of small grants to community groups/associations in accordance with an approved scheme up to the value of £1000 Executive Directors Executive Delegated In consultation with relevant Ward Councillors Educat ion Services 351A To discharge the Council's policy regarding home/school and post-16 transport.
 Executive Director for Children and Families Executive Delegated